Wind direction

 Wind direction is generally reported by the direction from which the wind originates.
 For example, a north or northerly wind blows from the north to the south; the exceptions are onshore winds (blowing onto the shore from the water) and offshore winds (blowing off the shore to the water).
 Wind direction is usually reported in cardinal (or compass) direction, or in degrees.
 Consequently, a wind blowing from the north has a wind direction referred to as 0° (360°); a wind blowing from the east has a wind direction referred to as 90°, etc.

 Weather forecasts typically give the direction of the wind along with its speed, for example a "northerly wind at 15 km/h" is a wind blowing from the north at a speed of 15 km/h.
 If wind gusts are present, their speed may also be reported.

 Measurement techniques

-A variety of instruments can be used to measure wind direction, such as the windsock and wind vane.
-Both of these instruments work by moving to minimize air resistance.
+A variety of instruments can be used to measure wind direction, such as the anemoscope, windsock, and wind vane.
+All these instruments work by moving to minimize air resistance.
 The way a weather vane is pointed by prevailing winds indicates the direction from which the wind is blowing.
 The larger opening of a windsock faces the direction that the wind is blowing from; its tail, with the smaller opening, points in the same direction as the wind is blowing.